Pelicot rape case: Patterns of abuse

-The first documented rape committed by Dominique with another man occurred on July 23, 2011 at the Pelicots' home in Villiers-sur-Marne, near Paris.
-The co-perpetrator was never identified.
 By the time the Pelicots retired and settled in Mazan, Dominique had perfected his modus operandi: he kept his tranquilisers in a shoebox in their garage, switching brands because the first was too salty to be added to Gisèle's food and drink without her noticing it.
-Dominique kept around 300 videos and pictures on a hard drive in a folder called "Abuses".
+Besides the tranquilisers, Dominique also fed Gisèle powerful muscle relaxants, so her body would not feel pain on the day after each rape.
+Dominique filmed or photographed each rape, and kept around 300 videos and pictures on a hard drive in a folder called "Abuses".
 Investigations showed that the number of rape videos had increased from 2016.
 In the videos, Dominique made obscene comments.
 Sex toys were sometimes used on Gisèle.
 In some videos, she appeared to choke when the men thrust their penises into her mouth.
 During his trial, Dominique said that he had raped his wife two or three times a week, either alone or with someone else.

 Dominique also communicated online with men who said they were drugging and abusing their own partners.
 He discussed visiting them to participate in their crimes, though this did not take place.
 Several of these men were identified and charged in separate cases.
 Dominique convinced another man, Jean-Pierre Maréchal, to replicate his pattern by sedating and raping his own wife.
 Maréchal never went to Mazan, but instead invited Dominique at his home in Drôme.
 Dominique travelled there a dozen times between 2015 and 2020 to rape Maréchal's wife.
 On several occasions, he gave Maréchal sedatives for his next visit.
 Half of their attempts were unsuccessful, because Maréchal had miscalculated the doses.
 The media later called Maréchal Pelicot's "disciple", or "clone".

 The abuse took a significant toll on Gisèle's health.
 She lost weight and her hair started to fall out.
 She experienced memory loss and at times spoke incoherently, to the extent that she worried that she might have Alzheimer's disease or a brain tumor.
 She only felt better when she was away from Mazan, which never raised her suspicions.
 She visited a number of doctors, but was always accompanied by her husband, who blamed her symptoms on exhaustion caused by looking after their grandchildren.
 None of the doctors suspected that she was being drugged.